skyout/sass-styleguide/README.md

 ### Spacing and Indentation

-Indentation should be **four spaces**, if using tabs ensure that the tab settings is set to four spaces.
+Indentation should be **four spaces**.
+If using tabs in a code editor, ensure that the tab are set to four spaces.
 Each selector should have at least one line break above.
 Properties should immediately follow the selector without a line break.

 **Good**
 ```